How to Unblock a Shower Drain Without Chemicals

 Step 1: Set the Vacuum

-Set the vacuum on "liquids" or "wet" mode.
+Set the vacuum in "liquids" as well as "wet" mode.

 Step 3: Attach Hose to Drain